Nipponoolithus: Description

-Nipponoolithus rumosus is known only from a handful of isolated eggshell fragments ranging from 0.36 to 0.53 mm in thickness, just barely larger than a chicken egg.
+Nipponoolithus ramosus is known only from a handful of isolated eggshell fragments ranging from 0.36 to 0.53 mm in thickness, just barely larger than a chicken egg.
 It is estimated, based on the eggshell thickness, that Nipponoolithus eggs weighed about 100 g, making it among the smallest fossil dinosaur eggs ever discovered.

 Like most non-avian dinosaur eggs, it has two layers: the outer continuous layer, and the inner mammillary layer.
 The continuous layer is two to four times thicker than the mammillary layer.
 Nipponoolithuss outer surface is ornamented with low, branched ridges, similar to ornamentation observed in Macroelongatoolithus, Montanoolithus, Paraelongatoolithus, Reticuloolithus, Spheruprismatoolithus, and the eggs of Deinonychus.
 The crystals in the mammillary layer are acicular or wedge-like.